Saeid Ezatolahi: Amkar Perm (loan)

-Upon returning from the Anzhi loan he didn't make any appearances for FC Rostov in the first 8 games of the season, and on 31 August 2017, he joined FC Amkar Perm on loan until the end of the 2017–18 season.
+Upon returning from the Anzhi loan, he didn't make any appearances for FC Rostov in the first eight games of the season, and on 31 August 2017, he joined FC Amkar Perm on loan until the end of the 2017–18 season.
 He made his first appearance for Amkar on 21 September 2017 in a Russian Cup match.

 The loan contract is reportedly worth €1.3 million.

 Reading (loan)

 On 31 August 2018, Reading announced the signing of Ezatolahi on a season-long loan deal from Rostov.
 He had a couple of man of the match performances in his first few games before an unfortunate season-ending injury.

 Eupen (loan)

-On 28 August 2019, he moved to Belgian club Eupen on loan.
+On 28 August 2019, he moved on loan to the Belgian club Eupen.

-In June 2020 he returned to Rostov and became a free agent when his contract expired later that month.
+In June 2020, he returned to Rostov and became a free agent when his contract expired later that month.

 Vejle

 On 20 August 2020, Ezatolahi signed a three-year deal with newly promoted Danish Superliga club Vejle Boldklub.

 On 19 January 2022, he was sent on a six-month loan to Qatar Stars League club Al-Gharafa.